Dick Clark's New Year's Rockin' Eve: 2006: Dick Clark's return

 Ryan Seacrest joined New Year's Rockin' Eve as a co-host beginning on its 2006 edition.

 In August 2005, ABC announced that Dick Clark would return to New Year's Rockin' Eve for its 2006 edition, marking his first television appearance since the stroke.
 For that broadcast, it was also announced Clark would be joined by a new co-host, media personality and American Idol host Ryan Seacrest.
-Seacrest had previously hosted Fox's competing New Year's Eve Live—which, ironically, would be hosted by Philbin that year.
+Seacrest had previously hosted Fox's competing New Year's Eve Live, which would be hosted by Philbin that year.
 Speaking to USA Today, Seacrest reminisced on having watched New Year's Rockin' Eve in his childhood, stating that "I knew when I was on other shows, I knew we weren't going to beat Dick Clark.
 He is New Year's Eve."
 As a part of a long-term deal with Dick Clark Productions, Seacrest also became an executive producer for the special.
 In an interview with People Magazine in December 2005, Seacrest revealed that while Clark had not completely recovered from the stroke, and that his speech was not exactly like how it was beforehand, Clark had made great progress since the original diagnosis.

-For the 2005–06 special, actress and pop singer Hilary Duff would host the Hollywood studio segments.
-The special would be headlined by Mariah Carey, who would give the special's first-ever live performance from Times Square itself.
+For the 2005–06 special, actress and pop singer Hilary Duff hosted the Hollywood studio segments.
+The special was headlined by Mariah Carey, who gave the special's first-ever live performance from Times Square itself.
 While officials from the NYPD were initially wary of allowing the performance due to crowd control concerns, Times Square performances would become a regular feature of subsequent editions of New Year's Rockin' Eve.

 During the program, Clark made limited on-air appearances, but still conducted his traditional countdown, and also recollected on his recent experiences:

 Last year I had a stroke.
 It left me in bad shape.
 I had to teach myself how to walk and talk again.
 It's been a long, hard fight.
 My speech is not perfect but I'm getting there.